 Wi-Fi @ Lesley - EDUROAM

 EDUROAM is Lesley's primary wireless network for students, faculty, and staff to use on campus and beyond.
-See below for answers to questions you may have about Eduroam.
-For step-by- step instructions on connecting your computer or mobile device to Eduroam, please visit us support site.
+For step-by- step instructions on connecting your computer or mobile device to Eduroam, please visit our support site.

 If you have questions or need further assistance, a variety of teams supporting the community are available to help.
 We use a ticketing system to manage all support requests.
 Visit the Information Technology site for details on all the services we offer.